 Intro to Recycling Old Lawn Mowers

-First of all, we need to answer the question of whether or not you even can recycle a lawn mower.
-It’s an understandable question to have since recycling anything other than the everyday paper, plastic, metal, and (sometimes) glass can be a bit of a mystery.
+But first, can you recycle a lawn mower?
+It’s hard to know since recycling anything other than everyday paper, plastic, metal, and (sometimes) glass can be a bit of a mystery.

 Because lawn mowers are generally made of metal and rigid plastic components, they are, essentially, recyclable.
-Unfortunately, having an old lawn mower recycled is a little more complicated than chucking it in the blue bin.
+But, put simply, having an old lawn mower recycled is a little more complicated than chucking it in the blue bin.

-Before we go any further into the nuts and bolts of lawn mower recycling, it’s important to know that no matter what you decide to do with your old lawn mower, you first must make sure it is completely drained of oil and gasoline.
-More on that later.
+⚠️ Before we go any further into lawn mower recycling, it’s important that no matter what you do with your old lawn mower, you must make sure it is completely drained of oil and gasoline.

 Need to get rid of lawn equipment fast?BOOK NOW ❯